alecdel/CurbAlert/business/UserResearch.md

 Supporting Data: 13 out of the 16 people who are not looking to declutter said they would be encouraged to declutter more often if they were going to people who needed them.

+## Observation 4:

+Observation Statement: People are more likely to look for appliances or tools when compared to furniture.

+Supporting Data: 13/21 people would be most interested in finding appliances and tools when moving, while 10/21 people would be interested in furniture.

+Team Action: Add a feature that allows users to filter items by type on the platform.
+This should allow users to look for specifically what they are interested in.